rutvijkumarshah/WatsiAndroidApp/README.md

 * Everyshare should tell about the app

 ### Map
-* Show heat map of donations
+* Show heat map of donations.